ta543/global-e-commerce-platform/README.md

 # 🌐 Global E-Commerce Platform with Geo-Redundancy

-This project is tailored for Senior DevOps Engineers aiming to demonstrate expertise in Helm, Kubernetes, multi-cloud management, and advanced deployment strategies.
-The project focuses on building a global e-commerce platform with geo-redundancy and high availability across multiple cloud providers and regions, including AWS, GCP, and Azure.

 ## Overview

 The project emphasizes the implementation of advanced Helm charts, multi-cloud Kubernetes clusters, dynamic scaling, data replication, and cross-region failover strategies to ensure the resilience, scalability, and security of the e-commerce platform.